shsachdev/ls180/assessment_study_guide.md

 - Describe what a sequence is and what they are used for.

 The sequence is a special type of data created to generate numeric identifiers in the PostgreSQL database.

+- Define a default value for a column

+A column can be assigned a default value.
+When a new row is created and no values are specified for some of the columns, those columns will be filled with their respective default values.